torin-stephen/Zemo/README.md

-# Ketyl
+# Zemo
 ****
-A modern URL shortener built with React, Material UI and Firebase.
-Made to replace [ovre](https://github.com/torin-stephen/shorturls) (my old URL Shortener)
+A modern social link page app built with React, Material UI and Firebase.
+Made on the basis of [Ketyl](https://ketyl.ml/gh-ketyl)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ****